Janvi2789/India-s-Healthcare-Infra/README.md

   * How many facilities are required, and how many actually exist?
   * Are both urban and rural populations adequately served, or are there noticeable gaps?

-This project aims to uncover which states are well-equipped, which are lagging, and how large the shortfall is, by comparing population needs with available infrastructure. using real government data.
+This project aims to identify which states are well-equipped, which are lagging, and how large the shortfall is, by comparing population needs with available infrastructure. using real government data.

 ## DATASET USED:
  *  Rural Health Statistics 2021–22
  *  Source: Ministry of Health and Family Welfare, Government of India
  *  Includes data on required, existing, and shortfall numbers for SCs, PHCs, and CHCs (covers both rural and urban areas).
-Also provides state-wise projected population (rural & urban), used to calculate population to type of facility ratios.
+Also provides state-wise population (rural & urban), used to calculate population to type of facility ratios.
  * Format: PDF: cleaned and organized using **Excel**

 ### Excel Cleaning: